caesarfeta/sparql_model/README.md

 	img.delete( :keywords )

+Destroy the instance.
+Remove any triple where instance is a subject or an object.

+	img.destroy()

 If you're running your code on the test fuseki server, you can [ see the RDF triples change on the fly.]( http://localhost:8080/ds/query?query=select+%3Fs+%3Fp+%3Fo%0D%0Awhere+%7B+%3Fs+%3Fp+%3Fo+%7D&output=text&stylesheet= )

+# Using multiple classes together
+Load your model class

+	load 'collection.rb'

+Create a collection instance

+	col = Collection.new

+Create a collection

+	col.create({ :name => "Collection Test", :images => [ "<urn:sparql_model:image.1>" ] })